Skip to content

 Step 2 - Recording Some Steps

-Now you should open up the application you want to record from.
-In this example we shall be testing the built-in Microsoft Paint application.
-This is a good candidate for manual testing as a lot of the functionality is hard to test automatically since there is a simple drawing canvas rather than discrete buttons and data elements to test.
+Now, open the application you want to record.
+In this example, we will be testing the built-in Microsoft Paint application.
+This is a good candidate for manual testing, as much of its functionality is difficult to test automatically due to its simple drawing canvas, rather than discrete buttons and data elements.

-To make sure that we have screenshots recorded, whilst keeping the size of the screenshots reasonable, use the following recording options:
+To ensure that screenshots are recorded, while keeping their size reasonable, use the following recording options:

 manual_recording_2

-Now click the Record Manual button (or menu Test > Record Manual) and choose MS-Paint from the list of running applications in Select Application to Record dialog and then click 'Select' to start recording.
+Now click the Record Manual button (or menu Test > Record Manual) and choose MS Paint from the list of running applications in the Select Application to Record dialog, then click 'Select' to start recording.

 As you click through the application, the recording will display the list of steps and actions being captured: